apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 Arrays are like JSON arrays, while multisets have bag semantics.
 Objects are built from fields that are field-name/field-value pairs, again like JSON.

-The following examples illustrate how to construct a new array with 4 items, a new object with 2 fields, and a new multiset with 5 items, respectively.
-Array elements or multiset elements can be homogeneous (as in the first example), which is the common case, or they may be heterogeneous (as in the third example).
+The following examples illustrate how to construct a new array with 4 items and a new object with 2 fields respectively.
+Array elements can be homogeneous (as in the first example), which is the common case, or they may be heterogeneous (as in the second example).
 The data values and field name values used to construct arrays, multisets, and objects in constructors are all simply SQL++ expressions.
 Thus, the collection elements, field names, and field values used in constructors can be simple literals or they can come from query variable references or even arbitrarily complex SQL++ expressions (subqueries).
-Type errors will be raised if the field names in a record must be strings, and duplicate field errors will be raised if they are not distinct.
+Type errors will be raised if the field names in an object are not strings, and duplicate field errors will be raised if they are not distinct.

 ##### Examples

     [ 'a', 'b', 'c', 'c' ]

+    [ 42, "forty-two!", { "rank" : "Captain", "name": "America" }, 3.14159 ]

     {
       'project name': 'Hyracks',